cumuloworks/itinerary-md/apps/studio/public/sample_en.md

 TripMD is a framework that leverages the simplicity and flexibility of Markdown to write and share travel itineraries in structured text.

+TripMD consists of the Studio (editor) and the underlying Remark plugins.

 - ✈️ **Organize flights, accommodations, sightseeing, and transportation** chronologically
 - 🌍 **Timezone-aware** time management
 - 💰 **Expense tracking** with multi-currency support